krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-The Presence Calculus is a novel, _constructive_ approach to this problem—an analytical framework for modeling _observed behavior_ in systems ranging from simple, linear, and ordered to non-linear, stochastic, adaptive, and complex, all based on a small, uniform set of underlying concepts rooted in a primitive notion called _presence_.
+The Presence Calculus is a novel, _constructive_ approach to this problem—an analytical framework for modeling _observed behavior_ in systems ranging from simple, linear, and ordered to non-linear, stochastic, adaptive, and complex, all based on a small, uniform set of underlying concepts rooted in a mathematically precise primitive called _presence_.

 ### Learning about the presence calculus

-While the calculus was developed with mathematical rigor, an equally important goal was not to let mathematics get in the way of understanding the simple but very powerful ideas the calculus embodies[^F1].
+While the calculus was developed with mathematical rigor, an equally important goal was not to let mathematics get in the way of understanding the simple but very powerful ideas the calculus embodies.

-[^F1]: This document is the first step in that direction.
-We welcome feedback on how it can be improved,and the concepts clarified.
-Please feel free to open a pull request with thoughts, suggestions or feedback.

-In this document, we'll motivate and introduce the key ideas in the calculus informally, with lots of evocative examples and simplifications to
+In this document, we'll motivate and introduce the intuitions and key ideas in the calculus with lots of evocative examples and mathematical simplifications to illustrate core concepts.
-illustrate concepts.

 In order to maintain precision, we dont shy away from mathematics where it is needed.
 We augment these with examples to build intuition throughout.
 However,